previder/kubernetes-examples/Cilium-LB-IPAM/Cilium-Gateway-API-with-LB-IPAM-and-L2-Announcement.md

 The Gateway is the external entry point.

-The Gateway will automatically receive an IP address from the existing Cilium LB-IPAM pool.
+Cilium will create a LoadBalancer Service for the Gateway.
+The IP address is automatically assigned from the existing Cilium LB-IPAM pool.

+The existing L2 Announcement policy selects LoadBalancer Services using the `advertise=true` label.
+Therefore, the label is propagated to the Gateway's generated LoadBalancer Service through `spec.infrastructure.labels`.

+Because kube-vip is also running in the cluster, the generated LoadBalancer Service is additionally marked with `kube-vip.io/ignore: "true"` so that kube-vip does not attempt to manage the VIP.

 Create: